Test Your Skills: Advanced NSCLC

 History

-A 60-year-old woman with a history of smoking (20 pack-years) is referred to a pulmonologist after presenting with a cough for the past 4 months with small volume hemoptysis and posterior right upper chest pain that did not improve with antibiotics.
+A 45-year-old woman with no history of smoking is referred to a pulmonologist after presenting with a cough for the past 4 months with small volume hemoptysis and posterior right upper chest pain that did not improve with antibiotics.

 Current Presentation

-Her pulmonologist sent her for a chest CT scan that showed a 12.5 x 6.7–cm heterogeneously enhancing right upper lobe mass, with mediastinal lymphadenopathy at multiple nodal stations.
+Her pulmonologist sent her for a chest CT scan that showed a 2.5 x 1.7–cm heterogeneously enhancing right upper lobe mass, with mediastinal lymphadenopathy.
 PET scan showed a hypermetabolic focus in the T7 vertebra, suggesting metastasis.

-Flexible bronchoscopy showed complete occlusion of the right upper lobe bronchus with transbronchial tumor and enlarged lymph nodes at stations 4R and 7.
+Flexible bronchoscopy showed involvement of the right upper lobe bronchus with transbronchial tumor and enlarged lymph nodes at stations 4R and 7.
 Transbronchial biopsy of the mass and fine-needle aspiration (FNA) cytology of 4R lymph node are both positive for a poorly differentiated NSCLC, favoring adenocarcinoma.

 What is the most appropriate next step for this patient?